Antigen

 Antigens are recognized by antigen receptors, including antibodies and T-cell receptors.
 Diverse antigen receptors are made by cells of the immune system so that each cell has a specificity for a single antigen.
 Upon exposure to an antigen, only the lymphocytes that recognize that antigen are activated and expanded, a process known as clonal selection.
-In most cases, an antibody can only react to and bind one specific antigen; in some instances, however, antibodies may cross-react and bind more than one antigen.
-The term antigen originally referred to a substance that is an antibody generator.
+In most cases, antibodies are antigen-specific, meaning that an antibody can only react to and bind one specific antigen; in some instances, however, antibodies may cross-react to bind more than one antigen.
+The reaction between an antigen and an antibody is called the antigen-antibody reaction.

-The antigen may originate from within the body ("self-protein") or from the external environment ("non-self").
-The immune system identifies and attacks "non-self" external antigens and usually does not react to self-protein due to negative selection of T cells in the thymus and B cells in the bone marrow.
+Antigen can originate either from within the body ("self-protein" or "self antigens") or from the external environment ("non-self").
+The immune system identifies and attacks "non-self" external antigens.
+Antibodies usually do not react with self-antigens due to negative selection of T cells in the thymus and B cells in the bone marrow.
+The diseases in which antibodies react with self antigens and damage the body's own cells are called autoimmune diseases.

 Vaccines are examples of antigens in an immunogenic form, which are intentionally administered to a recipient to induce the memory function of the adaptive immune system towards antigens of the pathogen invading that recipient.
 The vaccine for seasonal influenza is a common example.

 Etymology

 Paul Ehrlich coined the term antibody (Antikörper) in his side-chain theory at the end of the 19th century.
 In 1899, Ladislas Deutsch (László Detre) named the hypothetical substances halfway between bacterial constituents and antibodies "antigenic or immunogenic substances" (substances immunogènes ou antigènes).
 He originally believed those substances to be precursors of antibodies, just as a zymogen is a precursor of an enzyme.
 But, by 1903, he understood that an antigen induces the production of immune bodies (antibodies) and wrote that the word antigen is a contraction of antisomatogen (Immunkörperbildner).
 The Oxford English Dictionary indicates that the logical construction should be "anti(body)-gen".

+The term originally referred to a substance that acts as an antibody generator.